 Offering different payment gateways to your customers means paying fees to different payment providers like PayPal and Checkout by Amazon.
 Some ecommerce platforms, like Shopify, also charge a fee for not using their payment provider.
 Take these fees and percentages into account in your budget.

 Once you get online there are a host of product management systems, shipping tools, plug-ins and marketing apps that can help you grow and scale your online business (more on that below).
-Some ecommerce platforms also have some of these features built-in.
-As you’re choosing a platform, also look at what features and integrations you will need and what fees those will have.
+Some ecommerce platforms also have some of these features built in.
+As you’re choosing a platform, also look at which features and integrations you will need and what fees those will have.

 Your domain name is the part of your store’s URL that identifies it.
-For example, in the web address: www.macys.com, “macys.com” is the domain name.
+For example, in the web address: www.tesco.com, “tesco.com” is the domain name.

 Think of it as the online equivalent of your physical store’s signage.
 It should both give customers an idea of what you sell and tell them something about your brand.